Change personal nouns into subject pronouns

 Unlike English, Spanish has four forms for “you” based on number and the speaker’s familiarity with the person or persons that are being addressed.

 The formal forms usted and ustedes are used to address anyone that you are not very familiar with or individuals for whom you should have respect or deference based on their age, seniority, or position, for example doctors, lawyers, your boss or a new acquaintance.

 - Usted es el presidente.
 (You (formal singular) are the president.)

 - Usted es muy inteligente.
 (You (formal singular) are very intelligent.)

 - Ustedes hablan inglés.
 (You (formal plural) speak English.)

 - ¿Ustedes son ingenieros?
 (Are you (formal plural) engineers?)

-The familiar or informal forms tú (singular) and vosotros/as (plural) are used with anyone that you are on close terms with, for example your family, friends, children, pets, or anyone that you would feel comfortable in calling by their first name only.
-The vosotros/as form is utilized strictly in Spain and is not used in Latin America; in its place the Latin Americans use the ustedes form.
+The familiar forms tú and vosotros/as are used with anyone that you are on close terms with, for example your family, friends, children, pets or anyone that you would feel comfortable in calling by their first name only.
+The vosotros/as form is utilized strictly in Spain and is not used in Latin America, in its place the Latin Americans use the ustedes form.
 Vosotros like “nosotros” also has to agree in gender based on the composition of the group.

-- Tú eres mi amigo.
-(You (familiar singular) are my friend.)
+- Tú eres el presidente.
+(You (familiar singular) are the president.)

 - Tú eres muy inteligente.
 (You (familiar singular) are very intelligent.)